 The significant weight loss that results from Gastric Bypass can improve fertility during childbearing years.

 Bariatric surgery (Gastric Bypass in particular) is an effective treatment for obstructive sleep apnea.
-It is especially helpful for obese patients who cannot effectively use a CPAP.
+It is especially helpful for obese patients who cannot effectively use CPAP.

 Studies of Gastric Bypass patients have shown a 40% overall decreased death rate as well as a decrease in obesity-related conditions such as Heart Disease, Diabetes, Gallbladder Disease, pregnancy complications, and Cancer.